simonhp66/bacterialbomb/README.md

 ## Inputs and Outputs

 The user defined inputs are number of particles, windspeed and surface.
 These are selected in the GUI.
-The code scrapes a file containing the bombsite from the web.
+The code scrapes a file called wind raster containing the bombsite from the web.
-The code also takes in an associated file called environment.txt which contains the digital elevation model.
+The code also takes in an associated file called in.txt which contains the digital elevation model.
+There is a copy of this file in the repo.

 The outputs are a density map showing where the particles land and this data is saved into a text file called citydata.txt.